Danko-Lab/clipnet_paper/DOWNLOADS_README.md

   - `predictions/`: Contains the predictions of the CLIPNET models on the fixed set of 1 kb windows.
     - `ensemble_test`: Contains the predictions of the ensemble model and of model folds on the complete hold out data set (fold 0).
     - `individual_test`: Contains the predictions of the model folds on the individual model hold out folds (model 1 used fold 1 as a hold out, model 2 used fold 2, etc).
-- `evaluation_metric.tar.gz`: Contains the evaluation metrics for the CLIPNET models.
-  - `ensemble_test/`: Contains the evaluation metrics for the ensemble model on the complete hold out data set (fold 0).
-  - `individual_test/`: Contains the evaluation metrics for the model folds on the individual model hold out folds (model 1 used fold 1 as a hold out, model 2 used fold 2, etc).
-  - `pos_neg_bounds/`: Contains the positive and negative bounds for the track correlation metric.
-Positive bound is biological replicates (n=9), negative bound is constructed by comparing the average PRO-cap track against individual tracks.
 - `deepshap_scores.tar.gz`: Contains DeepSHAP contribution scores.
   - `merged_windows_all.bed.gz`: A nonredundant set of 212,777 windows around PRO-cap peaks (union across all libraries) used for calculating DeepSHAP scores.
   - `all_tss_windows_reference_seq.fna.gz`: The reference (hg38) sequence for the windows in `merged_windows_all.bed.gz`.